MistyCommunity/Documentation/src/content/docs/apps/command-center.md

 * Some Misty I and some Misty II prototypes may generate inaccurate maps due to depth sensor calibration flaws.

 **Note:** The software that runs the Occipital sensor for mapping and tracking is alpha.
 Experiment with mapping, but recognize that it is unreliable at this time.
+{{box op="end"}}

+{{box op="start" cssClass="boxed tipBox"}}
-**Important!** For Misty's maps, the origin is at the bottom right corner.
+**Tip:** For Misty's maps, the origin is at the bottom right corner.
 X is the direction the robot is looking at the start of mapping and is read from the bottom of the map to the top of the map.
 Y is read from right to left, with zero being on the right side of the map.
+{{box op="end"}}

 ### Obtaining Pose